Discover more at Berrington Hall

 Berrington has an internationally significant garden and we’ve been busy working to conserve and restore it.
 It’s the final landscape garden project completed by Lancelot ‘Capability’ Brown featuring a walled garden, flower borders, a pleasure ground and the ‘Curve’, the intriguing architectural feature that remains of the curved garden.

+The main walled garden and very rare curved walled garden are hugely significant at Berrington.
 Together, they form a unique set-piece by 'Capability' Brown, considered England's greatest gardener and a prolific 18th-century landscape architect.
+It contains an orchard, flower borders and large vegetable beds for supplying the tea-room.

-The Pleasure Grounds that surround the mansion were all part of 'Capability' Brown's designs.
+The Pleasure Grounds that surround the mansion are all part of 'Capability' Brown's designs.
 The Pleasure Grounds were designed for social strolls, tea parties and a place to relax in, something that is encouraged today.

 Herefordshire is famous for its orchards, so where the historic orchards would have been 19th-century varieties of apples that have fallen out of modern cultivation have been replanted.